fabian-gubler/bachelor-thesis/README.md

 - [ ] Find Software tools for different code smells
 - [ ] Best Coding Practices in a refactor
 - [ ] Find Metrics to evaluate refactor

+## 3. Coding
+This is the main part of the thesis.
+Code refactoring based on theoretical framework.
+Noting down whether hypotheses are validated and documenting the results.
+- Duration: ...
+- Deliverables: Refactored codebase, (Extensive) Note-taking of results

+## 4. Writing Process (Finalization)
+Formulation of notes into first draft of the final paper, which will then be revised and improved upon.
+- Duration: 3 Weeks

 # Completed parts of the Project
 The following lists the milestones that are already achieved.